apitestbase/apitestbase.github.io/_docs/en/http-jms-integration-unit-testing.md

 Run the test case by clicking the `Run` button, and check the test report.

 ## Sample Test Case
 The test case created above is available for download at <a href="../../sample-testcases/http-jms/Positive.json" download>sample test case</a>.
-After download, right click any folder on ATB UI and import it.
+After download, right click anywhere in the left side pane on ATB UI, and select `Import Test Case` to import it.

 ## What is Integration Unit Testing?
 Refer to [this post](https://medium.com/@zhengwang666/integration-unit-testing-683fbf995c43){:target="_blank"}.